 It was great to see them both again.
 We got chatting about the must-sees and things to do we found in Phnom Penh.
-Samith was able to answer more of our questions as we drove to the airport.
+Samith could answer more of our questions as we drove to the airport.

-Our experience with EXO Travel for our 7 day itinerary of Cambodia was exceptional.
+Our experience with EXO Travel for our 7-day itinerary of Cambodia was exceptional.

 Other Places of Interest to Visit in Cambodia

-You may like to extend your 7 day itinerary of Cambodia to include Sihanoukville.
-We know we will next time we visit.
+You may like to extend your 7-day itinerary of Cambodia to include Sihanoukville.
+We know we will see next time we visit.